The 2024 Diversity, Equity, and Inclusion Year in Review

 We’re especially excited about our Belonging Framework—a model stemming from findings in our research.
 The framework features five dimensions: Opportunity, Access, Trust, Safety, and Advocacy.
 Each dimension reflects a set of behaviors that embody an aspect of belonging, allowing leaders to learn and clearly define what it takes to create a culture of belonging.
 While these are not displayed sequentially, our research indicates that Opportunity and Access are foundational.

-Opportunity—Opportunity refers to the ability to meaningfully contribute and add value to the business as a result of clarity of expectations, alignment of capabilities with responsibilities, and the ability to develop and learn.
+Opportunity—is the ability to meaningfully contribute and add value to the business through clarity of expectations, alignment of capabilities with responsibilities, and the ability to develop and learn.

-Access—Access is high when organizations provide tools, information, and resources that enable individuals to fully participate.
-There is clarity around how to be successful and influence and how decisions are made.
+Access—is high when organizations provide tools, information, and resources that enable individuals to be successful, influence, and make decisions.

-Trust—Trust is fully leveraged when there is alignment with business purpose (why) and organizational culture (how), boundaries are respected, and there is clarity around how relationships are built and maintained.
-Leaders consistently model cultural fluency, repair, and humility.
+Trust—is fully leveraged when there is alignment with business purpose (why) and organizational culture (how), and there is clarity around how relationships are built and maintained.

-Since tailoring our new Belonging 360 feedback survey to the framework, it has allowed us to pinpoint the behaviors leaders engage in that either build or diminish belonging within their teams and organizations.
+While development at the individual level is incredibly important, organizations require scale to make significant transformations in their business.
+Doing that entails understanding the systemic challenges that are getting in the way of success.
 Practices like providing clear and consistent feedback, which helps keep employees aware of their performance, create opportunities for them to add value and meaningfully impact the business.
 Addressing behaviors that create ambiguity and barriers to success are visible demonstrations of a leader’s advocacy for others in the organization.
 Assessing leaders and the culture provides clarity around where gaps exist in addition to key strengths leaders can leverage to deepen connection and a sense of belonging within their teams.

 Simple Shifts Have Big Impact